5 DIY Disney Autograph Book Ideas

 Cons: Unless you’re at a character meal or near a flat surface, these can be a pain to sign.

 Disney Diva Tip: Make sure you bring something flat to use as a writing surface.
 (Or let them use your back as a surface to write on- remember signing yearbooks in school?)

 Pros: We’re moving into a more mobile age- the number of people who own iPad or other tablets is growing, and even some smart phones have apps with the same capabilities.
 The nice thing with digital autographs is 1.)
 Besides purchasing an app, it’s free and 2.)
 You can always use them for scrap booking or other purposes, like shrinking them down and printing them onto birthday cards or party invitations.
 You can also keep them for as long as you want with a smaller chance of losing them or them winding up in the garbage, and hey, you can save a tree too.

 Disney Diva Tip: For more information on a specific app, Disney Diva did a great article where you can get more information HERE

 Cons: The writing surface can seem small and characters with elaborate costumes may have a hard time writing on your device.
 It also might make for sloppier handwriting because of trying to write with either their finger or the stylus (some of the characters like the Beast have a hard enough time with the normal autograph books).
 And while you would hope this wouldn’t happen, make sure to keep your smart phone or tablet in a place where it can’t get stolen.
 You can rent a locker, leave it with another person in your group, or just pray that it doesn’t get taken out of your backpack, but remember, sometimes people have sticky fingers… even in the Happiest Place on Earth.

-These are five fun (and cheaper) ways you can collect Disney autographs without buying an autograph book from the theme park.
+These are six fun ways you can collect Disney autographs without buying an autograph book from the theme park.
 What other ideas do you have?